mcvine/mcvine/README.md

 The [DownloadInstrument](https://docs.mantidproject.org/nightly/algorithms/DownloadInstrument-v1.html) algorithm downloads the contents of the instruments/ directory and Facilites.xml in the local directory.

-# Using python logging in mcvine-core
+# Debugging mcvine-core - Python logging

 mcvine-core uses python logging to log messages.
 Logging is configured in packages/mcvine/etc/mcvine.conf.
 The logging level is set by the level tag.
 By default, logging is set to debug level, which will show all logging messages.
 The logging levels from lowest to highest are the following:
 * DEBUG